-An official transcript will be issued only on the written request or authorization of the student concerned.
-You can request a transcript online at registrar.olemiss.edu.
+Request an official transcript at parchment.com/u/registration/34153/institution.
 Telephone requests are not honored.
-A fee of \$7 will be charged for each official transcript.
 No official transcript may be issued to or for a student who is indebted to the University until such indebtedness has been paid or satisfactorily adjusted.

-Transcripts covering a student's previous secondary and college education, which have been submitted to the University as a requirement for admission, become a part of the Registrar's official file.
+Transcripts covering a student's previous secondary and college education which have been submitted to the University as a requirement for admission become a part of the Registrar's official file.
 The University does not reissue or certify copies of transcripts from other institutions.
 Transcripts must be ordered directly from the institution(s) at which the work was undertaken.